-The Rodent Behavioral Core (RBC), one of the Emory Integrated Core Facilities (EICF), is supported by the Emory Neuroscience NINDS Core Facilities (P30NS055077), the Atlanta Clinical & Translational Science Institute, and the Emory University School of Medicine.
+The Rodent Behavioral Core (RBC), one of the Emory Integrated Core Facilities (EICF), is supported by the Emory Neuroscience NINDS Core Facilities, the Georgia Clinical & Translational Science Alliance, and the Emory University School of Medicine.
 We plan, execute, and analyze behavioral experiments examining activity, arousal, coordinated movement, learning and memory, anxiety, depression, seizure susceptibility, reward/reinforcement, and aggression in mice and rats.

 - In collaboration with the Warren lab in the Department of Human Genetics, the RBC has recently added Social Investigation and Nest Buildings assays as available services.